Mexico is the best place to dive cenotes

 The best Cenotes in Mexico to scuba dive

 If you want to experience crystal clear waters of the Cenotes of Mexico, let’s take a look at the best ones to scuba dive.

 But as a warning, please do not dive these cenotes of Mexico unless you are suitably trained in cave or cavern diving.

-Before you travel to Playa Del Carmen, make sure you've taken the training.
-This way you'll stay safe and enjoy the experience of scuba diving cenotes.
+Before you travel to Playa Del Carmen, make sure you’ve done the training.
+This way you’ll stay safe and enjoy the experience of scuba diving cenotes Playa Del Carmen.

 The Dos Ojos Cenote is one of the best known Cenotes in Mexico.

 The area of Mexico where the underwater rivers that inter-connect the cenotes are mostly found in the Yucatan Peninsula.
-The Dos Ojos Cenote is the world's third largest cave system and is found 22 kilometres (14 miles) north of Tulum in the Riviera Maya.
+The Dos Ojos Cenote is the world’s third largest cave system.
+This cenote is located 22 kilometres (14 miles) north of Tulum in the Riviera Maya.

 Dos Ojos Cenote diving

 The Dos Ojos has over 8 kilometres (5 miles) of caverns to explore.
 This is probably the most popular cenote, as it is one of the most beautiful of all cenotes in Mexico.